Day 2 - Ait Ben Haddou

 This tour is made up of two shorter tours (Marrakech to Bissau and Bissau to Cotonou), and can be done in even shorter sections, i.e Marrakech to Dakar, Nouakchott to Bissau, Monrovia to Cotonou and so on.
 If you would like to take part in a shorter version of this trip, please contact us for prices.

-Please note that our March 2024 and March 2025 departures will run in reverse, from Cotonou to Marrakech.
+Please note that our March 2025 and March 2026 departures will run in reverse, from Cotonou to Marrakech.
+Our 2026 departures are 56 days in duration.
 Please contact us for details.

 Please note: This is a pioneering trip through one of the least developed parts of the world and so you must be prepared for flexibility and changes to the itinerary if necessary.
 We most definitely do not recommend this trip if you like rigid plans, 4 star hotels, good roads and well defined ‘tourist sites’ – this is a very adventurous trip through a remote part of the continent, where infrastructure is not great, things change frequently and you can expect a certain amount of discomfort at times.
 However the rewards more than balance these out – the chance to travel through lands that rarely see western visitors, experience the truly authentic and go to places that few have gone before, in one of the most interesting corners of Africa.